-Description of 21st Century Skills: This subject has been designed to develop students' skills in critical and creative thinking when problem solving in a range of scenarios, including real world situations.
+This subject has been designed to develop students' skills in critical and creative thinking when problem solving in a range of scenarios, including real world situations.
 Students will be required to regularly collaborate with their peers to find solutions to different problems and communicate their ideas.
 Students will use technology to support this.

-Description of the Learning: Mathematics in Year 7 focuses on learning a variety of topics from Number and Algebra, Measurement and Geometry, and Statistics and Probability from the Victorian Curriculum.
+Mathematics in Year 7 focuses on learning a variety of topics from Number and Algebra, Measurement and Geometry, Statistics and Probability from the Victorian Curriculum.
 Students will move from understanding a concept to being fluent and able to apply in a range of contexts.
-Students will develop understandings through experiencing a range of activities, moving from concrete tasks through to visual and then the abstract.
+Students will develop understandings through experiencing a range of activities, moving from concrete through visual to abstract.
 They will develop problem-solving skills and perseverance through undertaking challenging tasks.
 Students learn through communicating with their teachers and their peers, and learning will involve ongoing verbal and written interaction.

-Description of the Assessment: Within this subject, students will complete a range of assessments including problem-solving, projects and tests to measure their understanding and skill development.
+Within this subject, students will complete a range of assessments including problem-solving, projects and tests to measure their understanding and skill development.
 Students will complete pre and post assessments as a tool to measure their growth and highlight their individual needs.
-Students will also be able to show their understanding by completing projects where they apply their learning to new contexts, for example, creating a business, calculating 'best buys' and calculating wages for their staff.
+Students will also be able to show their understanding by completing projects where they apply their learning to new contexts, for example, creating a business, calculating 'best buys' and calculating wages for their staff